top of page

 27. Zulu

 There are four languages on the list of Book of Mormon translations that do not fit into any of the above three categories.
 Meaning that though they have a Book of Mormon translation, they are most often spoken in countries or territories without a temple, stake or district.
 Specifically Eastern Armenian, Georgian, Laotian and Turkish.
-Which means I am short one endowment translation (18+27+42=87).
-A final hint comes in the list of languages that the Church is in the process of translating the complete Book of Mormon and other scriptures into.
-In a 2017 letter the First Presidency gives just such a list:
+I presume that one of these is the 88th language.

 In Process of Translating The Book of Mormon:

-Navajo Pohnpeian Sesotho
+Burmese Navajo Sesotho

-Tshiluba
+Efik Pohnpeian Tshiluba

 In Process of Translating the Pearl of Great Price and Doctrine and Covenants (Already Translated the Book of Mormon):

-American Sign Language Afrikaans Amharic
+American Sign Language Lao Tahitian

-Tok Pisin (Neomelanesian) Tswana Turkish
+Arabic Persian Tok Pisin (Neomelanesian)

 What stands out to me on this list isn't the new languages that the Church is translating the complete Book of Mormon into but the languages that already have a Book of Mormon translation that they are translating the other Triple Combination Scriptures into.
 Specifically that they are translating them into Laotian and Turkish.
 As I pointed out above there is no temple, stake or district in Laos or Turkey.
 These two are the only languages mentioned in the letter that don't fit into any of the above three categories.
 I presume this means that there is a large number of church members who speak those languages outside Laos and Turkey.
 Therefore I think that one of these are the last language that the endowment is presented in.